nutonomy/nuscenes-devkit/README.md

 Eventually you should have the following folder structure:
 ```
 /data/nuscenes
-    maps	-	Large image files (~500 Gigapixel) that depict the drivable surface and sidewalks in the scene
+    maps	-	Large image files (~500 Gigapixel) that depict the drivable surface and sidewalks in the scene.
-    samples	-	Sensor data for keyframes
+    samples	-	Sensor data for keyframes.
-    sweeps	-	Sensor data for intermediate frames
+    sweeps	-	Sensor data for intermediate frames.
-    v0.1	-	JSON tables that include all the meta data and annotations
+    v0.1	-	JSON tables that include all the meta data and annotations.
 ```
 If you want to use another folder, specify the `dataroot` parameter of the NuScenes class below.